thedarredondo/data-science-fundamentals/README.md

 - Educators need to be ready to respond to questions they don't know the answer to.
 The exploratory nature of the content means that students will venture into territory outside the scope of a given unit, or even outside the scope of the course.
 I think this is a plus.
-Although I've taken some steps to mitigate this and encourage focus on the relevant tasks at hand, its important of rany statistician to practice curiosity, creativity, and humility.
-I try to model this by letting students know when I don't know.
-I try to follow up that humility with curisoity, either a conjecture, or an impromtu class disscussion.
+Although I've taken some steps to mitigate this and encourage focus on the relevant tasks at hand, its important for any statistician to practice curiosity, creativity, and humility.
+I try to model this by letting students know when I don't know, and then follow up that humility with curisoity: either a conjecture, or an impromtu class disscussion.

 - Grading projects is hard.
 Statistics is hard.
 I'm probably not qualified to teach a bayesian statistics course, let alone design one.